tribp/Getting-Started-JS/README.md

 ES7-2016

-While Promises were already much clearer code than callbacks, somethimes it became cumbersome in case of multiple consecutive actions: 'getUsers.then().then().then'
+While Promises already resulted in much clearer code than callbacks, sometimes it became cumbersome in case of multiple consecutive actions: 'getUsers.then().then().then() etc

 The aim was to write simple (asynchronous) code like if it was synchronous.

+**How ?**

-- put 'async' before the function to indicate it it asynchronous
+- put 'async' before the function to indicate it is asynchronous
 - put 'await' before the function (in the async function) to indicate it has to be finished in order to proceed, as if it was a 'synchronous' statement.

 ```javascript